SamuelSwartzberg/flashcardifying_text_temp/inf.md

 JS supports an import() function that allows dynamic runtime imports. import() returns a promise.

+Rust uses `use` instead of import.

 #### SCSS/Sass

 Three keywords: @use, @import, @forward (@include is not an import statement!)
 Syntax alwas keyword <path> [as <name>]
 @forward foo doesn't allow the current stylesheet bar to access the things in foo, but {{c1::allows anything @using bar to access them.}}

-#### prelude

-Most languages have a number of things that are automatically imported.
-Rust (and haskell) calls this prelude.

 ### exporting

 Exporting is selecting entities for potential import.
 In most languages, exporting is required so they can then be imported.
-General syntax: export <members> [as <name>] [from <path>] JS allows one default export per module.
+General syntax: export <members> [as <name>] [from <path>] re-exporting members is exporting members from a different (generally child) module.

+JS allows one default export per module.
 The default export is the only thing that may be imported without curly braces, and can be renamed without `as`.
 JS default exports are funtionality-wise not super useful, but be useful in indicating that it is the most important export / only relevant export.
 In JS, non-default exports are known as normal/named exports.
-In JS, using the from <path> component of exports allows for what JS calls re-exporting and one might also call forwarding.
+In JS, using the from <path> component of exports allows for re-exporting.
-JS re-exporting allows aggregating exports in a single file
+JS re-exporting allows aggregating exports in a single file.

+In rust, re-exporting works by making a `use` itself public.

 #### default exports